-This scripture I’ve repeated over and over throughout my life for different reasons.
-When I’m feeling challenged, or feeling down.
-If I missed devotion time, I had Psalm 23 to quote and reflect on.
+This scripture I’ve repeated over and over throughout my life for different reasons, including when I’m feeling challenged, or feeling down.
+If I ever missed my personal devotion time, I had Psalm 23 to quote and reflect on.
 I’ve even used it as a prayer.

 A few weeks ago at a conference, called Make Up Your Mind, my friend Tia Crockett spoke about thoughts.
-She said something that has stuck with me ever since… “You can’t fight a thought with a thought, you fight a though with a/the Words.”
+She said something that has stuck with me ever since… “You can’t fight a thought with a thought, you fight a though with the Word.”

 - Get hold of something textured, to refocus on to ground me – I grabbed a textured toy ball

 - What Tia said – Fight the thought with the Word